Merkoba/Meltdown/arguments.md

 ### no-separate-logs

-Don't use separator in text logs
+Don't use separator in logs

 Action: store_false